Silicone rubber is one of the most popular materials. Here are the most important things to know about it.

 • UL94-V0

-Silicone is resistant to a number of environmental factors, including rain, wind, salt, Ozone, and UV.
-It has become vital in marine applications and is relied upon to extend the service life of sea-faring vessels.
+As mentioned, the advantageous properties silicone obtains makes it perfect for numerous industries, particularly in marine manufacturing, as it is resistant to many environmental factors, including rain, wind, salt, Ozone, and UV.
+It has become a vital component in marine applications and is relied upon to extend the service life of sea-faring vessels.

 Transportation infrastructure

-The versatility of silicone makes it perfect for use in transportation infrastructure.
-It is safe and durable, with many using it for travel-related buildings and any engineering projects related to transportation.
+The versatility of silicone makes it perfect for use in transportation infrastructure due to its safe and durable properties, with many using it for travel-related buildings and any engineering projects related to transportation.

 Seals and gaskets

-Silicone can be used as seals and gaskets within the automotive industry.
-Silicone rubber gaskets create a tight seal to prevent leakage.
-As silicone is resistant to extreme temperatures and doesn’t react to most chemicals, it can be used to reduce vibrations in vehicles and is perfect for use in commercial and personal vehicles as well as in heavy machinery.
+Silicone is used to create the seals and gaskets utilised within the automotive industry due to the material’s ability to create a tight seal to prevent leakage.
+Additionally, as silicone is resistant to extreme temperatures and doesn’t react to most chemicals, it can be used to reduce vibrations in vehicles and is perfect for use in commercial and personal vehicles as well as in heavy machinery.

 Electrical insulation

-Electrical wires should be effectively insulated to protect the wire from the environment it is found in, as well as people from the wire itself.
+Electrical wires should be effectively insulated to protect wires from their surrounding environments, as well as protect the people handling the wires themselves.
 Our silicone rubber sheeting exhibits high electrical insulation properties and can be used to seal electrical enclosures.

 Vibration and noise insulation

 Silicone sponge profiles can be used to protect and cushion components, acting as an acoustic dampener.
-This makes them excellent for use in rail and mass transit, aerospace, marine, and automotive applications.
+They are excellent for rail and mass transit, aerospace, marine, and automotive applications.

 Safety seals

-The extreme versatility and resistance of silicone means that it provides exceptional protection from extreme temperatures and withstands environmental stresses.
-The flexible material is extremely hygienic as well, ensuring the transportation sector can abide by the strict rules and regulations put in place.
+The extreme versatility and resistance silicone provides means that it produces exceptional protection from extreme temperatures and withstands environmental stresses.
+This flexible material is extremely hygienic, ensuring the transportation sector can abide by the strict rules and regulations in place.

-Here at Viking Extrusions, we have provided silicone rubber profiles, seals, and more for a variety of projects in transportation.
-Having worked with Boeing, Airbus, Aston Martin, BMW, London Underground and Electrostar, we can help you find the perfect solution.
-Contact us to find out more.
+Here at Viking Extrusions, we have provided silicone rubber profiles, seals, and more for a variety of projects throughout the transportation sector, with a proven track record of delivering reliable, trustworthy, and industry-leading solutions and services.
+We have worked with the likes of Boeing, Airbus, Aston Martin, BMW, London Underground and Electrostar, showcasing the calibre of our products and the industrial capabilities we are experienced in working towards, with a tight-knit and knowledgeable team on hand to help you find the perfect solution to suit your needs.

 Why has silicone rubber become such a key material across industries?